-In [5] a study of the complexity of the Delaunay triangulations in surfaces is made, giving lower bounds for well distributed points in surfaces.
-In [9] An algorithm to sample and triangulate a surface that has correct topology and geometry is presented, but it uses computer expensive and not common operations.
-In [6] the concept of loose ε sample is developed, it can be achieved using operations that are accessible but computer expensive.
-In [7] analogous for ε -samples and loose ε -samples are presented for Lipschitz surfaces.
-Lipschitz surfaces are more general than smooth surfaces.
+[5] gives lower bounds for densities of well distributed points in surfaces, based on Delaunay triangulations.
+[11] presents an algorithm to sample and triangulate a surface, but it uses computer expensive and not common operations.
+In [8] the concept of loose $\epsilon$ -sample is developed but the operations which implement it are computationally expensive.